 The Player Networking Event (PNE) was established in 2000 as a pilot program under the National Football League’s (NFL) Player and Employee Development Department (now known as Player Engagement) while Guy Troupe worked as the department’s senior director.
 The six-hour event, which typically takes place the Saturday before Super Bowl Sunday, was created to provide active and former NFL players with exposure to corporations committed to (or interested in) providing players with work experiences through the NFL’s Career Transition Program.
 In 2003, the NFL provided Troupe21 & Associates with exclusive ownership rights of PNE and access to various NFL assets to produce the event.
-Historically, PNE has targeted sponsors and partners interested in marketing appearances, shadowing experiences, internships, employment, vendor supplier, franchising and investment opportunities to active and former NFL players.
+Historically, PNE has targeted sponsors and partners interested in marketing appearances, shadowing experiences, internships, employment, vendor supplier, franchising and investment opportunities for active and former NFL players.
 In 2011, PNE expanded its focus to support players interested in using the platform to launch and promote their business interests.
-Over 1,500 active and former NFL players have benefited from the PNE since inception.
+Over 3,000 active and former NFL players have benefited from the PNE since inception.

 PNE Super Bowl weekend is a networking experience for active and former NFL players, approximately 40 vendors and 250 corporate guests.

 PNE’s social media strategy is designed to connect, engage and inform high school, college, active NFL, and former professional football players about the PNE Mentor Network, which consists of approximately 1,100 former NFL players.
 Our PTSD Strategy involves posting, streaming, texting and downloading event-related information to create a virtual and “forever green” learning environment for players in need of career transition resources and support.
 This approach includes a fan engagement strategy that helps our partners and sponsors connect with targeted customers.